xxfoundation/elixxir-docs/threat_model.md

 the network.

 The cMix encryption is composed on the clients and terminates on the last mix node.
 The last mix node in a given route forwards the messages to the destination service on the gateway system.
 These messages are not protected with the cMix encryption.
 For some applications this is perfectly acceptable.
-However for encrypted chat the client side must use end to end encryption to protect the confidentiality of the messages.
+However for encrypted chat the clients must use end to end encryption to protect the confidentiality of the messages.

-## Privacy
+The last mix in the cascade and the terminating gateway get to see the message plaintext.
+Therefore the end to end encryption must not contain any bitwise distinguishable patterns corresponding to client identity.
+Likewise messages must be padded to a fixed length.

 ## Anonymity Set

 The Elixxir mix network does notion to hide which mix cascade a given client is using.
 Clients directly connect to gateways nodes which relay messages to the mix cascade.
 These gateways are only connected to one mix cascade so it's trivial for the global passive adversary determine the cascade.